Schley County DUI Court Process

 3. Trial (If No Plea Deal)

-• Typical Trial Length: DUI trials can vary in length, depending on the complexity of the case.
+• Typical trial length: DUI trials can vary in length, depending on the complexity of the case.
 A simple DUI trial might last a day or two, while more complex cases can take several days or even weeks.

-Penalties for DUI in Schley, GA
+Penalties for DUI in Schley County, GA

 It's important to understand the potential penalties you face if convicted of DUI in Schley County.
 Georgia DUI laws are strictly enforced.